Skip to nav

 Protection Program Resources

 When a child is sick or hurt, a parent can easily get angered or upset.
-This "how to" flyer gives ways to manage your stress at home or in the hospital.
-Covers signs of stress, things you can say or do right away to relieve anxiety and how to get help.
+This "how-to" flyer gives ways to manage your stress at home or in the hospital.
+It covers signs of stress, things you can say or do right away to relieve anxiety and how to get help.

 This flyer provides ways to help children who have violence in their family.
 It covers feelings a child may have, how to make them feel safe, building a support system and what they need to hear from the survivor.
 It also includes many resources for help with domestic violence issues.